Code-Institute-Submissions/css-html/README.md

 ## **2. User stories**
 ## Gym user
-As a gym user I would like to join a gym and know the activities availables.
+As a gym user I would like to know what a gym can offer.

-## Register user

-As a registered user I want to know the gym schedule as well as the available activities.
+As a gym user i want to know want can I do in the gym.